Mario2425/Cluckabunga/README.md

     - Custom number of frames + custom animation speeds (see below)

 - Explore
-    - Find and download themes for locks and passcodes! (it broke for now)
+    - Find and download themes for locks and passcodes! (needs testing)

 - Other Tools
     - Custom Fonts
     - Settings App Customizer
-    - Apple Cards Changer
+    - Apple Cards Changer (it broke for now)
     - Passcode Key Changer

 ## Installing